openiddict/openiddict-core/README.md

   <td>AllowInsecureHttp</td>
   <td>bool</td>
   <td>
-    True to allow incoming requests to arrive on HTTP and to allow redirect_uri parameters to have HTTP URI addresses.
+    Set to <code>true</code> to allow incoming requests to arrive on HTTP and to allow `redirect_uri` parameters to have HTTP URI addresses.
     <br>
-    <sub>Setting this option to false in production is strongly encouraged to mitigate man-in-the-middle attacks.</sub>
+    <sub>Setting this option to <code>false</code> in production is strongly encouraged to mitigate man-in-the-middle attacks.</sub>
   </td>
   <td><code>false</code></td>
 </tr>